Digital-Identity-Labs/shibkit-meta_meta/README.md

 ```

 You can call `Shibkit::MetaMeta.process_sources`  to pre-emptively create objects
-even if `Shibkit::MetaMeta.autoload` is active.
+even if `Shibkit::MetaMeta.config.autoload` is active.

 #### Adding your own Sources without a sources file